 Do I need to pay to travel to Europe from the UK?

-No, you don't need to pay to enter Europe.
+Nope!
+Currently, you don't need to pay anything to enter Europe.

-But from 2025, Brits need to apply for the European Travel Information and Authorisation Scheme (ETIAS) - a visa waiver that costs €7 (£6) to get.
-This is valid for 3 years, or until your passport expires.
+But from late 2026, you'll need to apply for the European Travel Information and Authorisation Scheme (ETIAS) - a visa waiver that costs €7 (£6) to get.
+It'll be valid for 3 years, or until your passport expires.

 Do I need to take a Covid test if I'm travelling to Europe?